Badrul Afzan

 Badrul Afzan bin Razali (born 16 December 1976) is a Malaysian football manager and former player.
-He is currently the head coach of Malaysia Super League club Terengganu.
+He is currently head coach of Piala Presiden club Terengganu FC U-20.

 Playing career

 As a player Badrul Afzan played for Terengganu, Pahang, Kelantan, Perlis, Kedah, Johor FC and Felda United.

 Managerial career

 In December 2022, Badrul Afzan has been promoted to Terengganu from Terengganu II as an assistant coach.

 On 1 October 2025, Badrul Afzan has been appointed as the Terengganu caretaker manager after departure of Tomislav Steinbrückner.

 On 15 June 2025, Terengganu appointed Badrul Afzan as the club head coach for one-year contract.
 He previously acted as the club caretaker coach.